 To store your vehicle for the winter months, it is necessary to winterize the water system to help prevent freezing of this system.
-If your unit has a Truma Water Heater, be sure to follow the instructions in the Operations Manual.
-The control panel (Figure 16-12) is located in the bedroom closet.
+If your unit has a Truma Water Heater, be sure to follow the instructions in the operations manual located in the Owner's Information Package.
+The control panel (Figure 16-11) is located in a back-bedroom closet, or a back-bathroom sink cabinet.